fcallanam/401K_YOLO/README.md

 ---

 This is an ironic Django App that uses the Binance API to gather data from all tokens available on the platform.
-It then randomly selects
+It then randomly selects one of the existing tokens.

 `Disclaimer:
 This is NOT finantial advice.`